Refugees shouldn't monopolize the immigration debate

 But even if it’s politically difficult.
 Biden needs to make foreign researchers and students a priority.
 The U.S. needs those workers, and neither the pandemic nor the Trump era has changed that fact.

-Smith is a Bloomberg Opinion columnist.
-He was an assistant professor of finance at Stony Brook University, and he blogs at Noahpinion.
+Noah Smith was an assistant professor of finance at Stony Brook University, and he blogs at Noahpinion.

 (0) comments